Functions within the Church

 Ministry toward God—Worship (Romans 12:1; Psalm 29:2; Psalm 96:9; John 4:24)

 We worship the Lord by offering our bodies as living, holy, and acceptable sacrifices to God.
 We worship the Lord in the beauty of his holiness.
-We worship him in truth and spirit.
+And we worship him in truth and spirit.

 Ministry toward each other—Fellowship (Acts 2:44-46; Acts 4:32-35; John 13:34-35)